 Take Beth Howard, a writer who’s covered everything from money and aging to sexuality and pregnancy.
 When you click through her portfolio, it’s obvious she’s capable of writing about diverse topics.

 Or borrow the technique of landscape architect Mark Tessier.
-His site comes with a “Filter” feature so you can more easily see the different projects his firm has worked on.
+His site comes with a “Filter” feature so you can more easily see the different types of projects his firm has worked on.

 4. Remember It’s Not Just About Your Work